ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-24-making-a-great-game.markdown

 #### A solid core.

 The game should be **inherently fun** to play.
-It should have a set of interesting rules and a serious of problems to solve.
+It should have a set of interesting rules and a series of problems to solve.
 There's usually a trade off between number of features and quality of features.
 A game could have:

 * Lots of small game's mechanics.
 * A few very good game's mechanics.